-- 5.02 It shall be the responsibility of the Union to determine when a member is in good standing. - 5.03 As a condition of continued employment, the employee shall maintain their good standing in and with the Union.
-Failure to comply with the above requirements shall result in the Employer terminating each delinquent employee. - 5.04 The Union agrees that in the event any employee is terminated at the request of the Union for reasons set out in clause 5.03, the Union shall replace such person with a competent replacement on the job at no cost to the Employer. - 5.05 All Journeypersons and Apprentices will submit a work order or dispatch slip signed by the Business Agent or the Business Agent's representative, to the Employer or the Employer's representative before commencing employment, unless circumstances require the order or slip to be mailed or faxed at the request of the Employer.
-A dispatch slip will be issued by the Union to persons hired in accordance with this Collective Agreement (probationary members or travel card members must sign the dispatch slip). - 5.06 Workers on the Project may be offered the opportunity to exercise the option to accept a voluntary lay-off when there are lay-offs planned on the Project affecting their trade.
+All Journeypersons and Apprentices will submit a work order or dispatch slip signed by the Business Agent or the Business Agent's representative, to the Employer or the Employer's representative before commencing employment, unless circumstances require the order or slip to be mailed or faxed at the request of the Employer.
+A dispatch slip will be issued by the Union to persons hired in accordance with this Collective Agreement (probationary members or travel card members must sign the dispatch slip).

+Workers on the Project may be offered the opportunity to exercise the option to accept a voluntary lay-off when there are lay-offs planned on the Project affecting their trade.
 In such cases this option will be offered to Local Union members first, travel card members second, and workers on permits third.
-Should the Employer wish to reduce the number of employees employed on any job, the Foreman shall notify the Job Steward and the employees shall be laid off in the following sequence providing the remaining employees are qualified to perform the remaining work: - (i) Probationary members - (ii) Travel Card Members from outside Alberta - (iii) Travel Card Members from inside Alberta - (iv) Members of the Local Union in whose jurisdiction the work falls - 5.07 Upon at least five (5) days prior telephone notification, following up by letter, to the Business Agent of the Local Union in whose territory a project is situated, an employer shall be permitted to assign up to four (4) Ironworkers, inclusive of General Foremen and/or foremen, from the territorial jurisdiction of one (1) local Union to the other, provided such employees are members of their Local Union and not probationary members and have been in the employ of the employer for a period of at least thirty (30) calendar days prior to assignment.
+Should the Employer wish to reduce the number of employees employed on any job, the Foreperson shall notify the Job Steward and the employees shall be laid off in the following sequence providing the remaining employees are qualified to perform the remaining work:

+- (i) Probationary members - (ii) Travel Card Members from outside Alberta - (iii) Travel Card Members from inside Alberta - (iv) Members of the Local Union in whose jurisdiction the work falls - 5.07

+Upon at least five (5) days prior telephone notification, following up by letter, to the Business Agent of the Local Union in whose territory a project is situated, an employer shall be permitted to assign up to four (4) Ironworkers, inclusive of General Forepersons and/or Forepersons, from the territorial jurisdiction of one (1) local Union to the other, provided such employees are members of their Local Union and not probationary members and have been in the employ of the employer for a period of at least thirty (30) calendar days prior to assignment.
 Prior to commencing work, the employer shall employ one (1) Ironworker from the Local Union holding the territorial jurisdiction, who shall act as the Job Steward.
 The assigned Ironworkers must report to the Local Union office, prior to commencing work.
 All additional Ironworkers shall be hired from the Local Union holding the territorial jurisdiction.

-5.08 The Parties agree to cooperate to facilitate broad and liberal leaves for operations and training military leave for workers who serve as members of the Canadian Forces Reserves, in accordance with provincial and federal law and the 'Declaration of Support for the Reserve Force' signed by the Canadian Office of the Building and Construction Trades Department and the National Construction Labour Relations Alliance, dated May 12th, 2010.
+The Parties agree to cooperate to facilitate broad and liberal leaves for operations and training military leave for workers who serve as members of the Canadian Forces Reserves, in accordance with provincial and federal law and the 'Declaration of Support for the Reserve Force' signed by the Canadian Office of the Building and Construction Trades Department and the National Construction Labour Relations Alliance, dated May 12th, 2010.